Pro-ana: Thinspiration

-Pro-ana sites often (84%, in a 2010 survey) feature thinspiration (or thinspo): images or video montages of slim women, often celebrities, who may be anything from naturally slim to emaciated with visibly protruding bones.
+Pro-ana sites often (84%, in a 2010 survey) feature thinspiration (or thinspo): images or video montages of slim women, often celebrities, who may range anywhere from being naturally slim to emaciated with visibly protruding bones.
 Pro-ana bloggers, forum members and social networking groups likewise post thinspiration to motivate one another toward further weight loss.
-Conversely, reverse thinspiration features images of fatty food or overweight people intended to induce disgust.
+Conversely, reverse thinspiration [also commonly referred to as fatspo] features images of fatty food or overweight people intended to induce disgust.
 There exists significant controversy between supporters and opponents of thinspiration; some assert that thinspiration only "glorifies" eating disorders while some thinspiration bloggers argue that the purpose of thinspiration is to support a healthy level of weight loss.

 Thinspirational clips circulate widely on video sharing sites, pro-ana blogs often post thinspirational entries, and many pro-ana forums have threads dedicated to sharing thinspiration.
 Thinspiration can also take the form of inspirational mantras, quotes or selections of lyrics from poetry or popular music (94% of sites in a 2003 survey).

 Thinspiration often has a spiritual-ascetic flavour, referring to fasting through metaphors of bodily purity, food through allusions to sin and corruption, and thinness through imagery of angels and angelic flight.
 Exhortations like "Ana's Creed" and "The Thin Commandments" are also common.

 Appeal

 Social researchers studying pro-ana have varied explanations for its popularity, with some characterizing it as a rejection of modern consumerism and others suggesting that pro-ana functions as a coping mechanism for those already emotionally stressed by eating disorders.
-Most, however, agree that pro-ana sites:
+However, most agree on two elements of pro-ana sites: